shacknetisp/kingdoms/manual.md

 Defending a neutral area, or even preventing enemies from entering your clamied area, is enhanced beyond personal battle by the addition of several nodes:

-* (TODO) Turrets, which ward off enemies by blasting spells at them.
+* Turrets, which, after a missile or shield spell is inserted, will ward off enemies by blasting spells at them and cancel or subdue enemy spells.
 * Materializers and Materialized Walls.
 The Walls act like hard stone, but when a Materializer is placed by them they will level from 1 to 4 over time.
 A level 4 node, when dug, will revert to a level 3 instead of vanishing, and so on down to a level 1.
 They will also absorb explosions, preventing damage inside them.
-* (TODO) Spell Wards, which prevent destructive or disruptive spells from entering your territory.

 ## Destroying a Corestone